imattau/nostr-community-conventions/README.md

 The Nostr public key (`npub`) that uniquely identifies the service.

-### Sidecar Resolver / Publisher
+### Sidecar Publisher

-An out-of-band component operated alongside the service, responsible for publishing and maintaining NCC-02 and NCC-05 records for the service's own identity.
+A dedicated companion component operated alongside the service.
+It is the primary actor responsible for enabling NCC-06 compliance by publishing and maintaining NCC-02 and NCC-05 records for the service's identity.

 ### Publication Relay Set